 For lunch, you can’t pass on a pasty (pronounced pass-tee) and Roy’s makes some of the best.
 Located along the waterfront path, Roy’s boasts gorgeous views and excellent lunch and bakery options.
 It’s a great place for a quick bite whether you choose to dine in or take your lunch to Ray Kestner Park for a picnic.

-For dinner, the Den is a new favorite.
+For dinner, the Den is a local favorite.
 The Den offers mid-century modern vibes and a classic menu with a few novel twists.
 Enjoy one of their signature cocktails and an appetizer before savoring one of their crafted entrees.

 You can enjoy each of these restaurants without ever having to leave downtown.
-They sit only a short walk from each other along the waterfront path, making it easy to spend the day along the canal and easily break for a great meal.
+They sit only a short walk from each other along the waterfront path, making it easy to spend the day along the canal and break for a great meal.

 5) PADDLE THE PORTAGE CANAL